JTBD Analysis, What It Is and How to Do It

 By just looking at it, you might see why exactly JTBD analysis is the most powerful technique today that drives discovery and innovation globally better than anything else.

-Marketing knows who exactly to target, why, and how to speak to them.
+Marketing knows who exactly to target, why, and how to speak to different audiences and channels.

 Sales know who are main champions and how to talk to prospects better.